Cashel, County Tipperary: Post-Reformation

 Dr Butler 2nd (1774–1791), on being appointed to the Roman Catholic diocese, settled in Thurles, where the Roman Catholic archbishops since then have resided.
 His successor, Archbishop Bray (1792–1820), built a large church in the early part of the 19th century, on the site of which Archbishop Patrick Leahy (1857–1874) erected a splendid cathedral in Romanesque style.
 It was completed and consecrated in 1879 by Archbishop Croke (1874–1902) and dedicated to Our Lady of the Assumption.

-St Albert (feast 8 January), a reputed former bishop, is the patron saint of the Roman Catholic diocese.
+Albert of Cashel (feast 8 January), a reputed former bishop, is the patron saint of the Roman Catholic diocese.
 The Archbishop of Cashel is Administrator of the ancient Diocese of Emly.